Viasat 1

-Viasat 1 was a Ghanaian television channel owned by the Swedish listed media group, Modern Times Group (MTG).
+Viasat 1 was a Ghanaian television channel owned by the Modern Times Group.
 It was replaced by Kwesé Sports in 2016.

 The channel was awarded a licence from the National Communications Authority of the Republic of Ghana in December 2007 and started broadcasting on December 12, 2008, on 6 p.m.
 The first programme on the channel was the movie Duma, followed by The Cosby Show, Friends and CSI: Crime Scene Investigation.

 Viasat 1 was MTG's first venture in Africa and became the fifth terrestrial television network in Ghana after GTV, Metro TV, TV3 and TV Africa.

 Ownership

 In December 2016, MTG sold its African business (Viasat 1 (Ghana), TV1 (Tanzania) and Modern African Production (MAP)) to Econet Wireless.

 Programs

 Before the channel was sold, Viasat 1 broadcast the following programs: